-North American Natural Resources (NANR) operates gas-fired reciprocating internal combustion engine (RICE) and electricity generator sets at the Southeast Berrien County Landfill in Buchanan, Berrien County, Michigan.
-The RICE are fueled by landfill gas (LFG) that is recovered from the Southeast Berrien County Landfill.
+North American Natural Resources SBL-LLC (NANR) operates gas-fired reciprocating internal combustion engine (RICE) and electricity generator sets at the Southeast Berrien County Landfill (SEBC Landfill) in Buchanan, Berrien County, Michigan.
+The RICE are fueled by landfill gas (LFG) that is recovered from the SEBC Landfill.
 The recovered gas is transferred to NANR where it is treated and used as fuel.

-The Michigan Department of Environmental Quality-Air Quality Division (MDEQ-AQD) has issued to NANR a Renewable Operating Permit (MI-ROP-N5432-2021) for operation of the renewable electricity generation facility, which consists of:

-• Three (3) CAT® Model No. G3520C RICE-generator set identified as emission units EUENGINE1-S2, EUENGINE2-S2, and EUENGINE3-S2 (Flexible Group ID: FGENGINES-S2).
+The State of Michigan Department of Environment, Great Lakes, and Energy-Air Quality Division (EGLE-AQD) has issued to NANR a Renewable Operating Permit (MI-ROP-N5432-2021a) for operation of the renewable electricity generation facility, which consists of three (3) CAT® Model No. G3520C RICE-generator set identified as emission units EUENGINE1-S2, EUENGINE2-S2, and EUENGINE3-S2 (Flexible Group ID: FGENGINES-S2).

-Air emission compliance testing was be performed pursuant to ROP No. MI-ROP-N5432-2021 and the federal Standards of Performance for Stationary Spark Ignition Internal Combustion Engines (the SI-RICE NSPS; 40 CFR Part 60 Subpart JJJJ).
-The conditions of ROP No. MI-ROP-N5432-2021 state:
+Air emission compliance testing was performed pursuant to ROP No. MI-ROP-N5432-2021a and the federal Standards of Performance for Stationary Spark Ignition Internal Combustion Engines (the SI-RICE NSPS; 40 CFR Part 60 Subpart JJJJ) for EUENGINE3-S2.
+EUENGINE1-S2 and EUENGINE2-S2 will be tested with regards to these conditions at a later date.
+The conditions of ROP No. MI-ROP-N5432-2021a state: